onecrayon/ShellActions-sugar/README.markdown

     * _console_: STDERR will be displayed as plain text in a new window
     * _html_: STDERR will be rendered as HTML in a new window (same behavior as `<output>`)
     * _sheet_: STDERR will be output in a sheet attached to the current window
+* `<config>`: using plist dictionary formatting, you can specify custom configuration variables to pass to your shell scripts using this element.
+These variables will be available as environment variables with the prefix "CONFIG\_"

 Note that FileActions ignore `<input>`, `<alternate>`, and `<output-format>`, and they only accept "nothing" (default), "log", "html", or "console" for `<output>`.